chao515737/nearest_analysis_plugin/README.md

 - geopandas, shapely, requests, owslib, matplotlib

 ## Installation
-1. Download this repository as a ZIP file named nearest_analysis_plugin-main.zip from GitHub.
+1. Download the repository from GitHub as a ZIP file, which will be automatically named nearest_analysis_plugin-main.zip.
 2. Unzip it — inside the extracted folder nearest_analysis_plugin-main, you will find another folder named nearest_analysis_plugin.
 3. Copy that inner folder (not the outer one) to your QGIS plugin directory:
    - **Windows:** `C:\Users\<username>\AppData\Roaming\QGIS\QGIS3\profiles\default\python\plugins\`